yzy1996/Artificial-Intelligence/1-Machine-Learning/3-Mata-Learning/README.md

 The goal is to train a learner that can quickly adapt to new, unseen tasks given only few training examples, often referred to as context observations.

-The goal of meta-learning is to learn from previous tasks a well-generalized meta-learnerM() which can facilitate the training of the base learner in a future task with a few examples.
+The goal of meta-learning is to learn from previous tasks a well-generalized meta-learner which can facilitate the training of the base learner in a future task with a few examples.

 > An example in computer vision: a network need to learn to differentiate between new classes based on only a small number of labeled instances of each class.